kommitters/soroban-did-contract/README.md

 ### Set contract admin
 Replaces the current contract admin with a new one.

+You have the flexibility to update `VerificationMethods`, if it is not intended to be updated, simply pass `None`.

+Verification Methods must not be empty; otherwise, a contract error will be thrown.

 ```rust
 fn set_admin(e: Env, new_admin: Address);
 ```